 After months of rumors, teasing and other details surrounding the all-new Jaguar XE, it is finally official, as Jaguar unveiled it on September 8, 2014.
 Marketed as the British answer to the BMW 3 Series , the XE looks as if it will take on the 3 Series lineup from top to bottom.
 At the official reveal, Jaguar turned much of its attention to the XE S, which is obviously the answer to the BMW 335i and Mercedes C400, it also touched on the potential for diesel models and an entry-level, four-cylinder model that will battle the likes of the C250 and the 320i.
 The only model that Jaguar failed to talk about was the answer to the C63 AMG and M3, which should wear either an "R-S" or an "SVR" badge.

-This new car will be the first that is built using Jaguar’s all-new aluminum architecture that was first previewed with the C-X17 Concept SUV .
-Jaguar has been building aluminum intensive cars for over a decade now, but this move will further reduce the weight of Jaguar’s many offerings.
+This new car is the first that is built using Jaguar’s all-new aluminum architecture that was first previewed with the C-X17 Concept SUV .
+Jaguar has been building aluminum-intensive cars for over a decade now, but this move further reduces the weight of Jaguar’s many offerings.